cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 the AppSpec file is used by CodeDeploy to determine:

-- <font color=blue> the Amazon ECS task definition file </font>.
+- <font color=LightSlateBlue> the Amazon ECS task definition file </font>.
 This is specified with its ARN in the TaskDefinition instruction in the AppSpec file.

-- <font color=blue> The container and port in replacement task set </font> where your Application Load Balancer or Network Load Balancer reroutes traffic during a deployment.
+- <font color=LightSlateBlue> The container and port in replacement task set </font> where your Application Load Balancer or Network Load Balancer reroutes traffic during a deployment.
 This is specified with the LoadBalancerInfo instruction in the AppSpec file.

 - Optional information about your Amazon ECS service, such the platform version on which it runs, its subnets, and its security groups.